fagia/gitlab-playground/README.md

 After having created the 'tech-lunch' group, click on the "New project" button.
 Enter 'hello-world' as project name and click 'Create project' button.

-The first time you try to create the project you might see the following error message: '*TODO*', this is due to *TODO*, just click again the 'Create project' button and the new project creation should work fine this time.

 ## Clean-up

 ### Stop services